 An internship at the library offers an optimal field environment for obtaining practical hands-on experience working with an approximate 1M equivalent volume collection, learning effective reference skills, honing communication techniques for interacting with a diverse public, and exploring collection development and management practices.

-Under the supervision of professional librarians, students currently enrolled in a graduate program of library science will benefit from ongoing interactions with an ample cross section of library users, have the opportunity to explore career options as a special librarian, assist with and attend all training classes offered by the library to the public and industry professionals, and attend library board meetings.
+Under the supervision of professional librarians, students will benefit from ongoing interactions with an ample cross section of library users, have the opportunity to explore career options as a special librarian, assist with and attend all training classes offered by the library to the public and industry professionals, and attend library board meetings.

 Interns may also participate on committees and have a voice in discussions addressing current trends in digitization, preservation, grant writing and program development.
 Students will also obtain firsthand experience learning the tools of institutional policy, procedure and management-related decision making.
 Additionally, program participants may attend and participate in administrative and committee meetings while obtaining “on the ground” experience in all departments, from collection management services and technology to public services.

-Candidates who are interested in obtaining the depth and breadth of experience made available through affiliation with a large institution like the LA Law Library will benefit from an intern experience with LA Law Library.
-A law degree is not required to participate in this internship.
+Candidates, who are interested in obtaining the depth and breadth of experience made available through affiliation with a large institution like the LA Law Library, will benefit from an intern experience with LA Law Library.

 If interested, please send a resume and cover letter by email to: Esther Eastman, Legislative Librarian, Reference & Research, Patron Services (EEastman@lalawlibrary.org).
 Questions can be addressed to Esther (213)785-2532 or Malinda Muller, Director, Patron Services (213) 785-2560.